jorisstrix/StrixNLUXUpgrades/README.md

 6. Feature to show the language selector in the footer (merged in v1.5.0)

     - When active the language selector is shown in the footer.
 Can be activated in the plugin settings.

+7. Feature to show the USP bar above the header (merged in v1.6.0)

+    - When active the USP bar is shown above the header.
+Can be activated in the plugin settings.
+    - The duration and interval of the USP bar can be configured in the plugin settings.
+    - The USP bar is a carousel that shows up to 3 USPs (default) and can be configured in the plugin settings.
+    - The USP bar is responsive and will show 1 USP on mobile at a breakpoint of 768px (default).
+    - The USP bar is translatable.

 ## Compatibility